26 Prediction

 Bao et al. (2020) also consider an alternative performance evaluation metric called the normalized discounted cumulative gain at position \(k\) (NDCG@k).

-NDCG@k metric can be motivated using the idea of budget constraints.
-Suppose that a regulator (or other party interesting in unearthing frauds) has a limited budget and can only investigate \(k\) frauds in a given year.
+The NDCG@k metric can be motivated using the idea of budget constraints.
+Suppose that a regulator (or other party interested in unearthing frauds) has a limited budget and can only investigate \(k\) frauds in a given year.
 Denoting the number of actual frauds in a year as \(j\), if \(j \geq k\), then the best that the regulator can do is to investigate \(k\) cases, all of which are frauds.
 If \(j < k\), then the regulator can do no better than investigating \(k\) cases with all \(j\) frauds being among those investigated.

 The assumption is that the regulator investigates the \(k\) cases with the highest estimated probability of being frauds (scores).
 This suggests a performance measure that scores a model higher the greater the number of true frauds ranked in the top \(k\) scores.

-The measure NDCG@k is such a measure.
+NDCG@k is such a measure.
 NDCG@k also awards more “points” the higher in the list (based on scores) each true fraud is placed.
-This is implemented by multiplying each correct guess by \(1/\log_2 (i + 1)\).
+This is implemented by weighting each correct guess by \(1/\log_2 (i + 1)\).
 Formally, the discounted cumulative gain at position \(k\) is defined as follows: \[ \textrm{DCG@k} = \sum_{i=1}^k \textit{rel}_i/\log_2 (i + 1) \]

-The measure NDCG@k is DCG@k normalized by the the DCG@k value obtained when all the true instances of fraud are ranked at the top of the ranking list.
+The measure NDCG@k is DCG@k normalized by the DCG@k value obtained when all the true instances of fraud are ranked at the top of the ranking list.
 Hence, the values of NDCG@k are bounded between \(0\) and \(1\), and a higher value represents better performance.

 Bao et al. (2020) select \(k\) so that the number of firm-years in the ranking list represents 1% of all the firm-years in a test year.
 Bao et al. (2020) “select a cut-off of 1% because the average frequency of accounting fraud punished by the SEC’s AAERs is typically less than 1% of all firms in a year.”